-The fashion Olympics are underway with the 2022 Met Gala.
-The night is finally back in its usual first Monday in May date, and the A-List celebrities have returned.
-Some have waited two years to be back on the stairs of the Met in their most glorious customs gowns and couture, so which stars looked breathtaking while others were fashion frights?
+The fashion Olympics!
+The 2022 Met Gala took place on the fist Monday in May — and frankly, we’re still thinking about it.
+Some A-listers waited two years to be back on the stairs of the Met in their most glorious customs gowns and couture, so which stars looked breathtaking while others were fashion frights?

 The theme of the May 2 event was “Gilded Glamour,” and some celebrities were naturally going to take it literally and come in period-inspired gowns from the age of extravagant wealth among American industrialists from the 1870s through the 1920s.
 Others came gilded in golden gowns, as the word’s definition is “covered thinly with gold leaf or gold paint.”

 The chairpersons of the 2022 Met Gala were actress Blake Lively, her actor husband Ryan Reynolds, actress and director Regina King and actor and playwright Lin-Manuel Miranda.
 Blake always comes dressed to impress on the Met red carpet, but this year, she absolutely knocked it out of the park.
 As a co-chair of the prestigious event, she looked more glamorous than ever.
 Even more impressive?
 Blake doesn’t employ a stylist and does all her red carpet fashion collaborations along with her designer of choice.